iEns/AudioFader/README.md

 							Padding is done after trimming and fading

-	Operations are always done in this order: Trim->Fade->Pad WAV-files must be uncompressed 16 bit, 24 bit, stereo or mono
+	Operations are always done in this order: Trim->Fade->Pad WAV-files must be uncompressed 8, 16, 24 and 32 bit, stereo or mono

 	Example: audiofader.exe input.wav output.wav --trim 0.01 --fadein 1000 --fadeout 1000 --padstart 1000 --padend 1000